In Vitro Fertilization (IVF)

 IVF | IN VITROFERTILIZATION

-petridishIn vitro fertilization refers to a procedure in which an egg (or oocyte) is fertilized outside of the body and then transferred into the woman’s uterus.
+petri dishIn vitro fertilization (IVF) refers to a procedure in which an egg (or oocyte) is fertilized outside of the body and then transferred into the woman’s uterus.
 Today, IVF is the most commonly used treatment to improve your chances of pregnancy.

 WhyIVF?